geekyshubham/School-Timetable/README.md

 - LOGIN FORM

-This is the view of Login screen.It consist of tab buttons to switch over to SignUp Paage or other.
+This is the view of Login screen.It consist of tab button to switch over to SignUp Paage or other.

 ![LOGIN SCREEN](assets/login.png)